Founded

 This edition of the Marquetarian features many educational articles we hope you will find fascinating.
 There is much to read in this latest edition, so let's (as we've just said) take a look at some of those interesting articles you will find inside:

-There are loads for you to check out in this Autumn edition of The Marquetarian.
+There are loads for you to check out in this Winter edition of The Marquetarian.
 We have yet another really packed magazine here that we are sure you are going to enjoy.

 Although many of us enjoy the making of a marquetry picture or piece, very few find the finishing part of the process to be anywhere near as enjoyable.
 This is where our next article comes in handy.
 It explains how to take the difficulties away from the tedious flattening and varnishing procedures.
 It also has a useful list of recommended finishing supplies to help you along.